-These consolidated financial statements include the accounts of the parent company, Hillcrest Energy Technologies Ltd., and its wholly owned subsidiaries.
+These consolidated financial statements include the accounts of the parent company, Hillcrest Energy Technologies Ltd., and its wholly owned subsidiaries as listed below.
 Intercompany balances and transactions, and any unrealized income and expenses arising from intercompany transactions, are eliminated in preparing the consolidated financial statements.
+2044573 Alberta Ltd. and Hillcrest Resources (Arizona) Ltd. were dissolved during the year ended December 31, 2022.
+The activities of any dissolved subsidiary are recorded up to the date of dissolution.

-Jurisdiction of Name of Subsidiary Incorporation Principal Activity Hillcrest Exploration Ltd. ("HEL") USA Oil and Gas exploration ALSET Innovation Ltd. Canada Clean Technology 1198007 B.C.
-Ltd. ("ANIGO") Canada Clean Technology 2044573 Alberta Ltd. Canada Oil and Gas exploration 102031850 Saskatchewan Ltd. Canada Oil and Gas exploration Hillcrest Resources (Arizona) Ltd. ("HARL") USA Dormant
+Name of Subsidiary Jurisdiction of Incorporation Principal Activity Hillcrest Exploration Ltd. ("HEL") USA Oil and Gas exploration ALSET Innovation Ltd. Canada Clean Technology Hillcrest Energy Technologies Royalty Holdings Ltd. ("ANIGO") Canada Clean Technology 102031850 Saskatchewan Ltd. Canada Oil and Gas exploration